 To put it simply, Ray was a great guy.
 He had so much energy, so much passion and so much enthusiasm – not only for 3D, but for life itself.
 He was a teacher, a hero and friend to so many in the 3D community.
 His light burned brightly, but now it is dark.
 Our thoughts, prayers and condolences go out to all his friends, colleagues and family.

-1986 Ray Zone at Susan and David's house wearig his anaglyph 3-D t-shirt
+1986 Ray Zone at Susan and David's house wearing his anaglyph 3-D t-shirt by Susan Pinsky

 1986 Ray Zone at early SCSC meeting by David Starkman

 2000 Ray Zone receiving the NSA Darrah Award July Mesa AZ with Susan Pinsky by David Starkman